Module 8: Campus Living (Part 4)

 You might be surprised how many people don’t even bother trying to get to know another person or trying to get along with others because they’ve decided from the get-go that they are too different to be compatible.
 Before even spending one minute in a room together, some students have written off their roommate as “just someone to share space with” because of preconceived notions about their interests, personality, or other factors.

 Even if you don’t agree on many things with your roommate, you can still appreciate the experience as an opportunity for personal growth.
-Learning to compromise with someone and expand your understanding of other people is a key component of appreciating diversity.
+Learning to compromise with someone and expand your understanding of other people is a key component of appreciating others.
 Staying open-minded will help you to see the experience in a different light.

 Although you may not end up becoming friends, you and your roommate need to peacefully coexist in a shared space for 9 months.
 Even roommates who aren’t close can usually find a way to share the space amicably.
 Being respectful toward your roommate can often go a long way toward encouraging your roommate to be respectful in return.